veyeimaging/pixel_layer_convert/README.md

 ## Overview

-This small tool converts the inconvenient raw data format on the Raspberry Pi and jetson platforms into a format that is easier for algorithms and display software to handle.
+This small tool converts the inconvenient raw data format on the Raspberry Pi, jetson and Rockchip platforms into a format that is easier for algorithms and display software to handle, which is unpacked Y10 or Y12.
 Note that not everyone needs this tool.
 It is basically just for the machine vision camera products produced by [www.veye.cc](http://www.veye.cc "www.veye.cc").

 ### Usage